 Path works with exceptional licensed therapists from all backgrounds.
-In this Therapist Spotlight, we chatted with Amy Mikulski, a Licensed Clinical Social Worker (LCSW) and therapist who’s been on the Path team for almost a year.
+In this Therapist Spotlight, we chatted with Amy Mikulski, LCSW, who’s been in the Path network for a year.

 She tells us about transitioning to private practice full-time, how telehealth supports her work/life balance, and how working with Path helps her be more present with her clients.